google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 description: Best Practices for Custom Tabs implementations.

 {# wf_published_on: 2020-02-04 #}
-{# wf_updated_on: 2020-03-06 #}
+{# wf_updated_on: 2020-04-03 #}
 {# wf_blink_components: N/A #}

 # Custom Tabs Best Practices {: .page-title }

-Since Chrome Custom Tabs was launched, we've seen various implementations with different levels of quality.
+Since Custom Tabs was launched, we've seen various implementations with different levels of quality.
 This section describes a set of best practices we've found to create a good integration.

 ## Connect to the Custom Tabs service and call `warmup()`